queryluke/masseffect-5e-data/text/en/species/geth.md

 ---
 name: Geth
+speedColor: >-
+  Your speed is determined by your mobile platform chosen below.
 alignment: >-
   Your standard Geth platform is neutral good, wanting to prosper and communicate with others, defending themselves only if threatened.
 Heretics are